az1z1ally/angular-cheatsheet/angular.cmd.md

 -- You can include all the items tu update in a single ng update i.e `$ @angular/cdk @angular/core @nagular/cli --force`

 #### - most of the time runing ng update @angular/cdk --force will update most dependency in package.json then you can follow with ng update @angular/cli@17.
-Feel free to check the angular upgrade guid for your version.
+Feel free to check the angular upgrade guide for your specific version.